eSolia/blog.esolia.pro/src/posts/instructions.md

   - インストール
 ---

-**Simple blog** is a clean and minimal blog theme for Lume, with support for tags and authors.
+**日本語 Simple blog** is a clean and minimal blog theme for Lume, with support for tags and authors.
 It allows you to build your own blog **in seconds**, and provides Atom and JSON feeds for your subscribers.

 <!--more-->

-The **fastest and easiest** way to configure this theme is the [Lume init command](https://deno.land/x/lume_init), which you can also copy easily from the [Simple Blog theme page](https://lume.land/theme/simple-blog/).
+日本語 The **fastest and easiest** way to configure this theme is the [Lume init command](https://deno.land/x/lume_init), which you can also copy easily from the [Simple Blog theme page](https://lume.land/theme/simple-blog/).
 Running: